 In order to display the expected notes to the user, an array of LEDs has been configured such that they are receiving inputs transitively through fret-dedicated I/O pins from the microcontroller.
 Each row of six LEDs associated with a fret is driven by a serial-to-parallel shift register whose serial input is derived from the microcontroller’s dedicated I/O pin.
 As such, to display a note or chord, a sequential signal is sent to drive the shift register’s outputs through a cyclic six-part wave as shown in the signal below:

-Similarly to the string-fret switch matrix, the LED matrix receives all of its inputs generic I/O ports, but, however, does not return anything back to the microcontroller and solely acts as a display interface.
+Similar to the string-fret switch matrix, the LED matrix receives all of its inputs generic I/O ports, but, however, does not return anything back to the microcontroller and solely acts as a display interface.
 Just as with the switch matrix, the Harmony Ports Peripheral Library and its functions will be used to drive the LED array.
 Within this library are the following functions that will be implemented within this design in order to transmit display bits:

 void PLIB_PORTS_PinWrite(PORTS_MODULE_ID index, PORTS_CHANNEL channel, PORTS_BIT_POS bitPos, bool value)